-In February 2018, I had how Delhi CM Arvind Kejriwal is possibly the worst thing to happen to Indian politics.
+In February 2018, I had written how Delhi CM Arvind Kejriwal is possibly the worst thing to happen to Indian politics.
 Sadly, since then, the Delhi CM and his merry band of cry-bullies have gone on to achieve new lows in politics.
 With the latest controversy, where AAP has alleged that pamphlets with slanderous content about the Aam Aadmi Party (AAP) Delhi (East) candidate Atishi Marlena, their ‘handsome’ Deputy CM Manish Sisodia, and CM Arvind Kejriwal were distributed at the behest of BJP candidate and former international cricketer Gautam Gambhir, AAP has continued to plumb new depths.

 The authenticity of the pamphlet is highly questionable at this point in time.
-As an India Today report shows, nobody can out any ordinary voter or Resident Welfare Association that has received this pamphlet.
+As an India Today report shows, nobody can find out any ordinary voter or Resident Welfare Association that has received this pamphlet.
 If BJP wanted to slander his opponent, why would they be so coy about distribution?
 Also, why hasn’t the party or Atishi lodged a formal complaint with the Delhi Police, instead of knocking on the doors of the DCW where an AAP sympathiser is in-charge?

 These are valid questions and asking them is not the same as blaming the victim.
 These factual inconsistencies apart, this issue is a textbook case of the left’s constant weaponisation of victimhood narrative and its attack on due process in the guise of social justice.